Brown Advisory Novices Chase

 A high percentage of winners had already won over three miles or further earlier in the season.

 Previous form at Cheltenham is also a positive when assessing the Festival Novices’ Chase runners.
-Victory in one or more chases and at least three runs over fences are normally required.
+Victory in one or more chases and at least three runs over fences are typically required.

 Most previous winners had already been successful in a Grade 1 to 3 race and were officially rated 145 or higher.

-Monkfish was the highest-rated winner in recent years at 164, 6lbs higher than 2018 winner Presenting Percy and 11lbs higher than Champ.
+Monkfish was the highest-rated winner in recent years at 164, 6lbs higher than the 2018 winner, Presenting Percy and 11lbs higher than Champ.

 What are the betting trends for the broadway novices' chase